Sergio González Rodríguez: Crónicas

 González Rodríguez wrote three closely related works of non-fiction which examine crime, corruption and the Drug War in Mexico: The Femicide Machine, The Iguala 43 (Los 43 de Iguala) and Field of Battle (Campo de guerra).
 The latter two books were originally published in Spanish by Anagrama, and all three books were translated into English and published as entries in the Semiotext(e) Intervention Series.
-González Rodríguez wrote The Femicide Machine specifically for the Intervention Series; although it is a distinct text from the longer Huesos en el desierto, both books examine the female homicides in Ciudad Juárez.
+González Rodríguez wrote The Femicide Machine specifically for the Intervention Series; although it is a distinct text from the longer Huesos en el desierto, both books examine the Ciudad Juárez femicides.

 The three works are examples of crónicas [es], the Spanish word for a genre of literary journalism which blends straight reporting and editorializing.

 The Femicide Machine

-In The Femicide Machine, González Rodríguez examines a series of circumstances which he argues have conspired to produce Ciudad Juárez' female homicide victims.
+In The Femicide Machine, González Rodríguez examines a series of circumstances which he argues have conspired to produce Ciudad Juárez's female homicide victims.
 Although violence associated with Mexico's illegal drug trade is one factor, he also considers the city's proximity to the U.S. border, its cultural and geographic separation from the rest of Mexico, historical prevalence of technology in the city (particularly cars and cell phones) and the impact of NAFTA which incentivized the growth of maquiladoras along the border.
 These factories provided employment opportunities for women; according to González Rodríguez, this provoked a misogynistic resentment in Mexico's culture of machismo.
-In González Rodríguez' account, the confluence of these factors gave rise to a process which resulted in Ciudad Juárez' high rate of female murder victims; the process itself can be likened to a machine.
+In González Rodríguez's account, the confluence of these factors gave rise to a process which resulted in Ciudad Juárez's high rate of female murder victims; the process itself can be likened to a machine.

-The text concludes with an account of the 2001 kidnapping and murder of Lilia Alejandra García Andrade, a factory worker and resident of Ciudad Juárez; following the murder, her mother Norma Andrade began activism against female homicide in Ciudad Juárez, and was herself attacked.
+The text concludes with an account of the 2001 kidnapping and murder of Lilia Alejandra García Andrade, a factory worker and resident of Ciudad Juárez; following the murder, her mother Norma Andrade began activism against the femicides in Ciudad Juárez and was herself attacked.

 The Iguala 43

-The Iguala 43 examines the kidnapping of 43 male students in Iguala, Guerrero, Mexico, which ended with their presumptive murders.
+The Iguala 43 examines the kidnapping of 43 male students in Iguala, Guerrero, which ended with their presumptive murders.
 As in The Femicide Machine, González Rodríguez considers a series of historical circumstances which informed the tragedy—this time affecting male victims in Mexico's south, as opposed to female victims in its north.

 On 26 September 2014, a group of male students from the Ayotzinapa Rural Teachers' College commandeered two local buses which they drove to nearby Iguala, where they took another three.
 Their plan was to travel to Mexico City to participate in protests commemorating the 1968 Tlatelolco massacre, after which they would return the buses.
 In one account of following events, local police attacked the students, killing some, and then apprehended the survivors, turning them over to the Guerreros Unidos, a local criminal drug trafficking organization.
 The Guerreros Unidos then killed the surviving students and burned their bodies, disposing of the remains.